EMD SD70 series: SD70ACe-T4 (2015–present)

-SD70ACe/LCi (2005-present)
+SD70ACe/LCi (2005–present)

 The SD70ACe/LCi is a low clearance, export version of the SD70ACe.
 The LCi in the model designation stands for Low Clearance international as these locomotives are designed to negotiate the tight clearances under the mine equipment.
 External differences between the SD70ACe and SD70ACe/LCi models include the addition of marker lights, number boards located lower on the nose rather than on top of the cab, windscreen protector panels (to deflect abrasive iron ore when in mid train position), fire suppression canisters, louvre style vents, different horn and subtle differences with handrails.

 In 2004, BHP Billiton ordered 14 SD70ACe/LCi locomotives for use on iron ore trains in the Pilbara region of Western Australia.
 The first member of the class (4300) was purchased for parts and dismantled upon arrival in Australia.
 This was because it was cheaper to purchase a complete locomotive than buy the components individually.
 They were named after sidings on the BHP system.
-Since they did not have the newer, isolated cab of the second and subsequent batches, 4301-4313 were traded in to Progress Rail for locomotives with newer cab assemblies and repatriated to the United States in January 2015 being taken to Muncie, Indiana for store.
+Since they did not have the newer, isolated cab of the second and subsequent batches, 4301–4313 were traded in to Progress Rail for locomotives with newer cab assemblies and repatriated to the United States in January 2015 being taken to Muncie, Indiana for store.
 They were overhauled and sold to Chemin de fer Arnaud (4), Montana Rail Link (4) and Quebec North Shore & Labrador (5).

-It operated in 2015 a fleet of 23 SD70ACe/LCi locomotives beside of 142 standard SD70ACe, from which the newest locomotives are built in 2014.
+BHP operated in 2015 a fleet of 23 SD70ACe/LCi locomotives beside of 142 standard SD70ACe, from which the newest locomotives are built in 2014.

-The second batch of 10 SD70ACes (4314-4323) arrived between August and November 2006.
-An order for a third batch of 13 SD70ACe/LCi's (4334-4346) was placed in August 2007, but such was the demand for locomotive power in the Pilbara region, a deal was done with BNSF for BHP Billiton to purchase ten standard North American SD70ACes (4324-4333) that were in build as their 9166, 9167, 9184–9191.
+The second batch of 10 SD70ACes (4314–4323) arrived between August and November 2006.
+An order for a third batch of 13 SD70ACe/LCi's (4334–4346) was placed in August 2007, but such was the demand for locomotive power in the Pilbara region, a deal was done with BNSF for BHP Billiton to purchase ten standard North American SD70ACes (4324–4333) that were in build as their 9166, 9167, 9184–9191.
 Construction was sufficiently advanced when the deal was concluded for them to have been painted, hence they were delivered in BNSF orange livery.
 Some modifications have been made to bring them in line with the rest of the fleet.
 A fifth batch of SD70ACes (Numbers 4347–4355) was delivered in July 2009.